 Not this year.
-(And dads, take note: You can play a pivotal role in championing this change, too!)
+(And partners, take note: You can play a pivotal role in championing this change, too!)

-Take back Mother’s Day breakfast — from your bed, of course — by ordering up one of these incredibly delicious, easy-to-make breakfast ideas from your little ones.
+Take back Mother’s Day breakfast — from your bed, of course — by choosing from one of these easy Mother’s Day breakfast ideas from your little ones.
 We can’t guarantee you won’t have a post-meal kitchen to clean up, but with dishes this tasty, you won’t even mind.

 With a name like this, need we say more?
-The strawberry French toast muffin cups (with cream cheese!) from Officially Gluten Free will get any mama’s mouth watering.
+These French toast muffins from The Pound Dropper will get any mama’s mouth watering.
 Kiddos will definitely need a tall sous chef for this recipe, but overall, they can be whipped up quickly.
 Perfect for little ones who need something in their belly before they can serve you with a smile.

 2. Breakfast tacos